Community Advocacy Lab

 - Then apply to Community Advocacy Lab.

-In Fall 2019, seminar will meet on Tuesdays and Thursdays from 1:30-3:30.
-In addition, students will be required to commit to 4 hours each week of clinic office hours that fall within:
+In Spring 2020, seminar will meet on Tuesdays and Thursdays from 1:30-3:30.
+In addition, students are required to commit to 4 hours each week of clinic office hours that fall within:

 If you would like to take the clinic and cannot commit to four hours within these time slots, please note that in your application or contact Prof. Shanahan directly.